dqops/dqo/docs/examples/table-availability.md

 Here is a table with some sample customer data.
 When working with a large dataset, it's common to have multiple tables within it.

-However, it's important to ensure that these tables are easily accessible and actually exist.
-This can be achieved using a table availability check, which helps to guarantee that the necessary data is readily available for analysis and decision-making.
+However, it is important to ensure that these tables are available and actually exist.
+This can be achieved using a table availability check, which helps ensure that the necessary data is readily available for analysis.

-The typical table availability issues are:
+Typical table availability issues are:
-- the table does not exist because it was removed
+- the table does not exist because it has been deleted,
-- the table is corrupted and cannot be queried
+- the table is corrupted and cannot be queried,
-- the database is down or unreachable
+- the database is down or is unreachable,
-- the credentials to the database are invalid
+- database credentials are incorrect,
-- the access rights to the table have changed
+- access rights to the table have changed.

-In this example, we will verify table availability in database using simple row count.
+In this example, we will verify table availability in database using a simple row count.

 We want to verify that a query can be executed on a table and that the server does not return errors, that the table exists, and that there are accesses to it.

 **SOLUTION**

-We will verify the data using profiling [table_availability](../checks/table/availability/table-availability.md) table check.
+We will verify the data using profiling [table_availability](../checks/table/availability/table-availability.md) check.
-Our goal is to verify if the failures of table availability check does not exceed the set thresholds.
+Our goal is to verify that table availability check failures do not exceed the set thresholds.
-In this check, you can only get two actual values in result 1 or 0.
-If you receive a value of 1, it means the table is fully available and exists, so the result is valid.
+In this check, you can only get two values in the result 1 or 0.
+If you get a value of 1, it means the table is fully available and exists, so the result is valid.

-However, if you receive a value of 0, then there is some problem, and you need to run this check again after correcting the table.
+However, if you receive a value of 0, then there is a problem, and you need to run this check again after fixing the issue with the table.
-The number of unsuccessful attempts is the failures, which we set in thresholds.
+The number of failed attempts are failures, which we set in thresholds.

-In this example, we will set three maximum failures thresholds levels for the check:
+In this example, we will set three maximum failure threshold levels for the check:

 - warning: 1
 - error: 5